peteroupc/html3dutil/doc/MathUtil.md

 </mtable>
 </mfenced>
 </math>
-<figcaption>Rotation about the Z axis.</figcaption></figure>
+<figcaption>Rotation about the z-axis.</figcaption></figure>
 Note that:
-When we rotate a point about the X axis, the X coordinate is unchanged and the Y and Z coordinates are adjusted in the rotation.
-For rotations about the Y axis or the Z axis, the Y or Z coordinate, respectively, is likewise unchanged.
+When we rotate a point about the x-axis, the x-coordinate is unchanged and the y- and z-coordinates are adjusted in the rotation.
+For rotations about the y-axis or the z-axis, the Y or z-coordinate, respectively, is likewise unchanged.
 If the axis of rotation points backward from the "eye", positive rotations mean counterclockwise rotation in right-handed coordinate systems.
 For example, 60 degrees about the axis means
 60 degrees counterclockwise, and negative 60 degrees means 60 degrees clockwise.
 Rotating a point around an arbitrary axis of rotation is more complicated to describe.
-When describing an axis of rotation, <code>[1, 0, 0]</code> is the X axis,
+When describing an axis of rotation, <code>[1, 0, 0]</code> is the x-axis,
-<code>[0, 1, 0]</code> is the Y axis, and <code>[0, 0, 1]</code> is the Z axis.
+<code>[0, 1, 0]</code> is the y-axis, and <code>[0, 0, 1]</code> is the z-axis.
 See [\*\*"Rotation example"\*\*](#Rotation_Example) for an illustration of a rotation transformation.
 Related functions: